armaber/articles/NtQueryTimerResolution/usleep.md

     2023-12-28T18:42:34.6853600+02:00 frequency change 156250, 5000, 5000
     2023-12-28T18:42:34.6861614+02:00 frequency change 156250, 5000, 10000

-Lateral Exploration
+Standalone Exploration
 ---

-A standalone tool that searches for a symbol, as in `mov     edi,dword ptr [nt!KeTimeIncrement]`, can be built in a 2-pass:
+*To google or not to google?* This is the answer: a standalone tool that searches for a symbol, as in `mov     edi,dword ptr [nt!KeTimeIncrement]`, built in a 2-pass:

 - disassemble the binary, either the current kernel or a memory file
 - establish the function perimeter

-The script divides the functions being disassembled on all but 1 cores, halving the time spent.
+Through practice, the script divides the functions being disassembled on all but 1 cores, halving the time spent.

     PS C:\> (Measure-Command { $a = .\search-symbol.ps1 -Symbol KeTimeIncrement }).TotalMinutes;
     57.755151805
-    PS C:\> $a;
+    PS C:\> $a | foreach { "    $_"; };
         "C:\WINDOWS\System32\ntoskrnl.exe" has 17849 functions.
         Found 9 matches for KeTimeIncrement
         ntoskrnl!ExQueryTimerResolution, ntoskrnl!ExSetTimerResolution,
         ntoskrnl!KeClockInterruptNotify, ntoskrnl!KeGetClockTimerResolution,
         ntoskrnl!KiSetClockIntervalToMinimumRequested, ntoskrnl!NtSetTimerResolution,
         ntoskrnl!PoExecutePerfCheck
     PS C:\> (Measure-Command { .\search-symbol.ps1 -Symbol KeTimeIncrement -Single }).TotalMinutes;
     128.930202795